TileDB-Inc/TileDB/doc/source/tutorials/tiling-dense.rst

 The takeaway from this section is that these choices affect the layout of the cell values in the data files, which in turn greatly affect performance depending on the shapes and positions of the subarrays upon reading.
-Due to its importance, we cover this topic in great detail in a later tutorial on performance, where we provide hints that will hopefully help you design your arrays in a way that will maximize the TileDB performance for your application.
+See :ref:`performance/introduction` for more details on TileDB performance and how to tune it.